Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Hard-to-access reviews

-User Personas
+Personas

-Two primary personas emerged representing NYC pet owners with different needs and priorities.
+Two NYC pet owners with different needs.

 "I need to book quickly and know my dog is in good hands without spending hours researching."